matthiasarndt/StarTrack/README.md

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/step_6_stars_overlaid.png" width="1100"/>

-### 4. Numerical Solving to Optimise Search Parameters
+### 4. Numerical Solving to Optimise Star Detection Search Parameters

 The two algorithms above (unsupervised machine learning and filtering) are used to find the n largest stars in an image.